 The title of this ongoing project references Blue Highways, a book by William Least Heat Moon.
 In this travelogue, Least Heat Moon navigates the backroads of America in his converted camper van, charting a course less traveled.
 His title alludes to the fact that on old atlases of America the central highways were demarcated in red and the smaller, less convenient highways colored blue.
 This purposeful navigation by Least Heat Moon through the less obvious but more rewarding pathways through America mirrors our desire to navigate the less obvious but potentially more rewarding pathways through the body.

-For about a year, we have been exploring a physical score, a movement map of sorts, for navigating the infrequently explored pathways of movement through our bodies.
+For two years, we have been exploring a physical score, a movement map of sorts, for navigating the infrequently explored pathways of movement through our bodies.
 This score is a series of 45 physical markers, either joints, limbs, or bony landmarks act as initiating points for movement.
 To connect to the traveling motif, these physical markers are the highway signs guiding the mover to their next location.
 We move through these 45 markers, which are purposefully arranged so that our habitual movement patterns are undermined.
 It is exhilarating, surprising, and shockingly frustrating at times to dance the score, as the task that we have set up is purposefully antithetical to our years of physical training.
 But as Least Heat Moon found in his adventure through the backcountry of America, taking the long way 'round, while inefficient, is profoundly revealing.
 He gained a new appreciation for the plurality of the American experience, and we are gaining a new appreciation for the undiscovered potential in our own physicality.